iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 ## Connecting model registry actions to your CICD

-As we [noted](/docs/start/model-management/model-registry#GTO-tip) in the model registry chapter, all DVC model registry actions are captured in your git repository as git tags with a specific format.
+As we [noted](/docs/start/model-management/model-registry#GTO-tip) in the model registry chapter, all DVC model registry actions are captured in your Git repository as Git tags with a specific format.

 This also means that we can create CICD actions in our git repository which will be triggered whenever versions are registered or stages are assigned.